The Widow from Chicago

 The Widow from Chicago is a 1930 American pre-Code crime drama film directed by Edward F. Cline and starring Alice White, Edward G. Robinson, Neil Hamilton, and Frank McHugh.
 It was released by First National Pictures, a subsidiary of Warner Bros.
+Pictures.
 Planned as a full-scale musical, the songs were cut from the film before release due to the public's aversion for musicals.

 Plot

-Two detectives, Finnegan and Jimmy, board a train in pursuit of a gangster, “swifty” Dorgan.
+Two detectives, Finnegan and Jimmy, board a train in pursuit of a gangster, “Swifty” Dorgan.
 Swifty is traveling to New York to work for Dominic, a notorious gangster who owns a nightclub.
 Swifty jumps off the train near a bridge crossing and since no trace of him can be found the police believe him to be dead.
-Jimmy assumes Swifty's identity and joins Dominic's gang but is quickly discovered to be an imposter and shot.
+Jimmy assumes Swifty's identity and joins Dominic's gang but is quickly discovered to be an imposter and shot dead.
 Determined to find out who killed her brother, Polly poses as Swifty's widow and attempts to get a job at Dominic's nightclub.
 Swifty eventually shows up and Polly is almost exposed as an imposter.
 Swifty, however, is eventually persuaded by Polly and he promises not to tell Dominic the truth.
 Polly and Swifty fall in love.
 During a hold-up, Polly protects Swifty by shooting at a cop in the back.
 Swifty begins to think of reforming due to Polly's influence.
 Polly eventually gets Dominic to confess that he shot her brother by pretending to be interested in him.
 She leaves the phone off the hook while the police listen in on his confession.
 When the police show up, Dominic realizes what Polly has done and uses her as a shield against the police but Swifty manages to save her and Dominic is forced to surrender to the police.